Pesonet1/gis_docker/geoserver/README.md

 This container is based on [container](https://hub.docker.com/r/oscarfonts/geoserver)

-Geoserver has `kunnat` geopackage automatically configured that provides simple data for examples of different layer protocols (WMS, WMTS, WFS, VectorTile).
+Geoserver has `kunnat` geopackage automatically configured that provides simple data for examples of different layer protocols (WMS, WMTS, WFS, VectorTile and WPS).
+Additionally `corine` tif-layer is added for testing raster functionalities.

 ## Extensions